 This is where grafting comes in.
-This is a technique pecan farmers use to be sure they are growing the tree they intend to grow.
+This is a technique pecan farmers use to be sure they are growing the tree they intend to grow to provide the best Pecan Trees for Sale.
 After all, it can take a long time for a tree to grow from a seed to the point where the particular variety can be inferred.

 What Is Grafting?

 Pecan trees are grafted in order to grow the desired variety of pecan tree.
 This is a very interesting process where two separate trees are essentially joined together.
 A lower section of one tree is joined together with the upper part of another tree.

 The lower section is called the rootstock and it is chosen for the ability to grow healthy and strong roots.